-- The Court finds in this case that the Commission complied with the ceiling laid down by Regulation No 17, which refers to the overall turnover of the undertaking concerned (Musique Diffusion Française, paragraph 119; Case T-83/91 Tetra Pak v Commission [1994] ECR II-755, paragraph 247).
-The amount of the fine thus represents only 0.05% of Accinauto's overall turnover in 1991, which amounted to around ECU 18 450 000 (BEF 738 000 000; see paragraph 1 above). - 121 It is settled case-law that the amount of the fine must be fixed at a level which takes account of the circumstances and the gravity of the infringement, the lastmentioned matter to be appraised by taking account of the nature of the restrictions on competition (Parker Pen, paragraph 92; Joined Cases T-213/95 and T-18/96 SCK and FNK v Commission [1997] ECR II-1739, paragraph 246). - 122 In the contested decision, the Commission was right in finding that the infringement was particularly serious, having regard, in particular, to the nature of the restriction on competition in question and BASF's strong position on the market for vehicle refinishing paints in Europe. - 123 The Commission's assessment of the duration of the infringement is, furthermore, in no way erroneous, given that that infringement has been characterised as being the conclusion by the parties of an agreement containing a clause pursuing an object contrary to Article 85(1) of the Treaty.
+- 153 The Court finds in this case that the Commission complied with the ceiling laid down by Regulation No 17, which refers to the overall turnover of the undertaking concerned (Musique Diffusion Française, paragraph 119; Case T-83/91 Tetra Pak v Commission [1994] ECR II-755, paragraph 247).
+The Commission stated at the hearing that the amount of ECU 2 700 000 was calculated by applying a coefficient of 7.5% to the turnover of ECU 36 600 000 which, according to information supplied by BASF, was achieved in 1991 through sales of Glasurit products in the United Kingdom, Belgium and Luxembourg.
+The amount of the fine thus represented only 0.3% of BASF's overall turnover in 1991, which reached approximately ECU 834 000 000 (DEM 1 668 000 000; see paragraph 1 above). - 154 It is settled case-law that the amount of the fine must be fixed at a level which takes account of the circumstances and the gravity of the infringement, the lastmentioned matter to be appraised by taking account of the nature of the restrictions on competition (Parker Pen, paragraph 92; Joined Cases T-213/95 and T-18/96 SCK and FNK v Commission [1997] ECR II-1739, paragraph 246). - 155 In the contested decision, the Commission was right in finding that the infringement was particularly serious, having regard, in particular, to the nature of the restriction on competition in question and BASF's strong position on the market for vehicle refinishing paints in Europe. - 156 The Commission's assessment of the duration of the infringement is, furthermore, in no way erroneous, given that that infringement has been characterised as being the conclusion by the parties of an agreement containing a clause pursuing an object contrary to Article 85(1) of the Treaty.
 Even if the Court were unable to find that such a clause was implemented, the fact remains that its mere existence was capable of creating a 'visual and psychological' effect which contributed to a partitioning of the market (Miller, paragraph 7; Herlitz, paragraph 40).
 The infringement which began when the 1982 agreement was concluded did not therefore end until the offending clause was effectively removed.

+157 It should also be noted that the Commission accepted as a mitigating circumstance the fact that the parties terminated the infringement on 1 January 1992, before the statement of objections was sent to them on 12 May 1993.

+158 Finally, the Commission cannot be blamed for not having taken the possibly difficult financial situation of the applicant into account as a mitigating factor.
+To have done so would have been tantamount to conferring on the applicant an unjustified competitive advantage in relation to undertakings better adapted to market conditions (IAZ, paragraph 55).

-- 124 Finally, it should be noted that the Commission accepted as a mitigating circumstance the fact that the parties terminated the infringement on 1 January 1992, before the statement of objections was sent to them on 12 May 1993.
-It also took account of the fact that Accinauto is economically dependent on BASF, and that the latter took advantage of that dependence in order to impose its economic interests. - 125 In those circumstances, this Court finds that, in setting the fine on the applicant at ECU 10 000, the Commission did not exceed the bounds of the discretion which it enjoys in determining the amount of fines. - 126 In the light of all the foregoing considerations, the applicant's claims must be dismissed in their entirety, without its being necessary to examine its claim that the Commission should pay it interest at 9.5% on the amount of the fine.
+159 In those circumstances, this Court finds that, in setting the fine on the applicant at ECU 2 700 000, the Commission did not exceed the bounds of the discretion which it enjoys in determining the amount of fines.

+160 In the light of all the foregoing considerations, the applicant's claims must be dismissed in their entirety, without its being necessary to examine its claim that the Commission should repay the costs connected with the bank guarantee securing payment of the fine.